 Big data analytics is a valuable tool for libraries to gain insights into their resources and services, and to make data-driven decisions that improves user experience.
 Big data analytics can help libraries analyze their collection usage data to determine which resources are most frequently used, which items are not being used and can be weeded out, and which items are in high demand but are not currently available.
-This information can be used to make informed decisions about collection development and management.Big data analytics can help libraries understand how users interact with their services, such as how frequently they access specific resources or how long they spend on certain web pages, and even book circulation to users.
-This information can be used to optimize user experience and make improvements to library services.Applying big data analytics on this information can also be used to improve resource discovery tools and make it easier for users to find what they are looking for.
+This information can be used to make informed decisions about collection development and management.
+Big data analytics can help libraries understand how users interact with their services, such as how frequently they access specific resources or how long they spend on certain web pages, and even book circulation to users.
+This information can be used to optimize user experience and make improvements to library services.
+Applying big data analytics on this information can help libraries to identify patterns and trends in how users search for resources.
+This information can also be used to improve resource discovery tools and make it easier for users to find what they are looking for.
 Big data analytics can help libraries monitor the performance of their systems and services in real-time, identifying issues before they become significant problems.
 This information can be used to maintain high levels of service availability and prevent downtime.